GabriM97/CryptoWolf/code/Extractor/README.md

 v1.0{

+- Graph:
+	created class Graph.
+It plts CloseTime vs ClosePrice
+- Dataset_Creator:
+		now it's possible to NOT apply a cleaning type (default)
+- Modified Tester for testing Graph Class

+}

+v0.7{

+- Added Graph class.
+Allows to plot the Chart of the crypto in analysis
+- Modified Tester class to test the new Graph class.

+}

+v0.6{

 - Dataset_Maker: now create a "Numpy Dataset".
 - Cleaner: clean the features.
 Added Feature_Scaling and Mean_Normalization methods.
 - Dataset_Creator: now the dataset creation is more easier thanks to create_dataset() method.
 Added Dataset Split method and Dataset Saving methods.